 Well, the time has come for man to get back to his primeval roots, and unleash his inner Neanderthal.

 What is Neanderthal?

-Neanderthal is the latest ground-breaking supplement from Primeval Labs that will increase your natural testosterone levels, enhance your libido, and restore your confidence.
-This collection of all natural ingredient have been precisely formulated to increase testosterone production while reducing any unwanted estrogen conversion in the body.
+Neanderthal is the latest ground-breaking supplement from Primeval Labs that supports natural testosterone production, enhances libido, and restores confidence.
+This collection of all natural ingredients have been precisely formulated to enhance and support testosterone production and help defend against estrogen conversion in the body.